Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

-The following factorizations are similar to the HSVD with the replacement of the indefinite orthogonal/unitary matrices by the symplectic matrices.
+The following factorizations are similar to the HSVD with a replacement of the indefinite orthogonal/unitary matrix by a symplectic matrix.
 Again, recall the discussion about the nomenclature of these factorizations in Remark \ref{rem:glsvdnaming}.
 In fact, the left folding of these factorizations are related to the so-called \textit{symplectic eigenvalues}.
 Correspondingly, we call this the \textit{symplectic SVD}.

 \begin{theorem}[symplectic SVD, real] For any $2n\times 2n$ real invertible matrix $G$, there exist \begin{itemize} \item A $2n\times 2n$ orthogonal matrix $O\in\ortho{2n}$, \item A $2n\times 2n$ real symplectic matrix $S\in\symp{2n, \mathbb{R}}$, \item A unique $n\times n$ positive diagonal matrix $\Sigma$ (up to diagonal permutation), \end{itemize} such that the following factorization holds: